VFPX/Win32API/libraries/wininet/InternetGetLastResponseInfo.md

 ***

-#### Retrieves the last Microsoft® Win32® Internet function error description or server response on the thread calling this function.
+#### Retrieves the last Microsoft&reg; Win32&reg; Internet function error description or server response on the thread calling this function.
 ***